 Arlington is a very small town located in the state of Vermont.
 With a population of 2,317 people and just one neighborhood, Arlington is the 68th largest community in Vermont.
-Arlington has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Arlington has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Real Estate Prices

 Occupations and Workforce

 Arlington is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Arlington is a town of professionals, sales and office workers and service providers.
 There are especially a lot of people living in Arlington who work in office and administrative support (11.69%), management occupations (11.30%) and teaching (9.90%).

 Of important note, Arlington is also a town of artists.
 Arlington has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Arlington’s character.